BY PHONE

 I’m sure it is not surprising to hear that not all devices are created equal and we do prefer some brands over others.
 Here I will outline key points when considering the most common wearable tech brands that will aim to help guide your decision making:

 - Apple – Apple Watches are the #1 recommended brand of wearable device in our rehabilitation program currently.
 This is due to the fact that they are simple/ easy to use devices that are compatible with iPhones and other Apple products.
-Additionally, we recommend the use of an associated app called HeartWatch that organizes the data from Apple Health into useful categories and can be exported easily prior to each appointment with your Physiotherapist directly from your phone.
+Any data synced to Apple Health can be easily exported to our Cornerstone Physio Connect Platform, allowing your physiotherapist to monitor your progress efficiently.

-- Oura Ring – Oura Rings are devices that you wear daily on your desired finger that gather health data like heart rate, activity calories, HRV, sleep and stress.
-The main drawback of these devices is the inability to track activity and heart rate in real time.
+- Oura Ring – Oura Rings are devices that you wear daily on your desired finger that gather health data like heart rate, activity calories, HRV, sleep, and stress.
+The main drawback of these devices is the inability to track activity and heart rate in real-time.
+While Oura is acceptable and has a direct link to our system, we recommend Apple and Garmin for a more comprehensive set of features.

 Non-Wearable Options